On graphs with modularity zero or near-zero: Proofs for results on random graphs

 as in~(\ref{eqn.delta}), so clearly $\delta>0$ since $1<c \leq 2$; and this completes the proof. \end{proof}

 Observe from~(\ref{eqn.delta}) that if $c_1=1+\eps$ with $\eps$ small, then $\delta = \eps/2 + O(\eps^2)$ as $\eps \to 0$.

-The next lemma uses Lemma~\ref{lem.bipdelta} and completes the proof of the lower bound in part (b) of Theorem~\ref{thm.Gnp}.
-Given a graph $G$ and $0 \leq p \leq 1$, let $G_p$ denote the random subgraph of $G$ obtained by considering each edge independently and keeping it with probability $p$ (and otherwise deleting it).
+The next lemma uses Lemma~\ref{lem.bipdelta} and completes the proof of the lower bound in part (c) of Theorem~\ref{thm.Gnp}.
+Given a graph $G$ and $0 \leq p \leq 1$, let the \emph{percolated} random graph $G_p$ be the subgraph of $G$ obtained by considering each edge independently and keeping it with probability~$p$ (and otherwise deleting it).
 Thus the binomial random graph $\Gnp$ could be written as $(K_n)_p$, where $K_n$ is the $n$-vertex complete graph.